ray155093/azure-docs.zh-tw/articles/data-lake-store/data-lake-store-copy-data-wasb-distcp.md

 <properties
-   pageTitle="使用 Distcp 將送至/來自 WASB 的資料複製到資料湖存放區中 | Microsoft Azure"
-   description="使用 Distcp 工具將送至/來自 Azure 儲存體 Blob 的資料複製到資料湖存放區" services="data-lake-store"
-   documentationCenter=""
-   authors="nitinme"
+   pageTitle="Copy data to and from WASB into Data Lake Store using Distcp| Microsoft Azure" description="Use Distcp tool to copy data to and from Azure Storage Blobs to Data Lake Store" services="data-lake-store" documentationCenter="" authors="nitinme"